miksto/miksto.github.io/led-lamp/index.md

 ---
 title: DIY Bluetooth RGB LED lamp
-description: How to build a DIY blutooth controlled RGB LED lamp using an ESP32 and an Android application.
+description: How I built a DIY Blutooth-controlled RGB LED lamp with an ESP32 and an Android application.
 ---

 # DIY Bluetooth RGB LED lamp